FuseCodeCamp2020/BuildingMicrocontrollerGames/lesson-4/exercise-4.1/README.md

 # Exercise 4.1
 In this exercise we'll build a simple program that uses your micro:bit's Radio.
-We'll send a message from one micro:bit to another. *For this exercise, you'll need to use two micro:bits.* Note that the browser simulator does support showing two micro:bits at once.
+We'll send a message from one micro:bit to another. *For this exercise, you'll need to use two micro:bits.*

 ### step 1
 First, place an **on start** block in your program.
 From the **Radio** menu, add a **radio set group** block to the **on start** block.
 Set the value for **radio set group** to a number between 1 and 255.
 The course coach will assign unique numbers to people in the class to avoid too many people using the same group channel.
 Next, from the **Radio more** menu, drag the **radio set transmit power** block to the **on start** block.
 This sets the signal strength of your radio.
 This number must be between 0 and 7.
 3 is a good place to start.
 Increase the number if you are having trouble transmitting due to distance.